Welcome to our staff page!

 - Favorite Flower: Queen Anne’s Lace

-- Favorite Minnesota Animal: Southern flying squirrel
+- Favorite Minnesota Animal: Red Squirrel

 - Favorite Season: Spring